rising-dancho/rising-dancho/README.md

-- 👋 Hi, I’m @adfinem_rising, a.k.a. jose a. perez jr. a relentless demon, an unconquerable soul, a strategist, a keen observer, and a friend  :)
+- 👋 Hi, I’m @rising-dancho, a.k.a. jose a. perez jr. a relentless demon, an unconquerable soul, a strategist, a keen observer, and a friend  :)
 - 👀 In my free time, you'll find me jogging, doing Muay Thai, playing Dota 2, building/fixing computers, reading about psychology, learning how to cook, and taking care of my cats.
 I also like exploring diverse topics of personal interest on YouTube
 - 📫 How to reach me @[youtube](https://www.youtube.com/c/adfinemrising) i do some alright things there